cxw620/rust-polyglot/docs/types.md

 `_` or `..`.

-Irrefutable patterns appear in ordinary `let` bindings and function parameters
+Irrefutable patterns appear in ordinary `let` bindings and function parameters.
-(it is not possible to define the different pattern matches for a single function name separately like in Haskell or Ocaml;
+(It is not possible to define the different pattern matches for a single function name separately like in Haskell or Ocaml;
 use `match`.)